 The courses listed below are part of the A.A.S. degree.
-While completing requirements for A.A.S. degree, a student can earn the advanced certificate.
-To be awarded the advanced certificate, the student should contact the Enrollment Services Graduation Office.
+While completing requirements for A.A.S. degree, a student can earn the certificate.
+To be awarded the certificate, the student should complete a graduation application.

-General Courses (15 Hours)
+General Courses (15 hours)

 Course Title Sem Hrs

 ENG 101 English Composition I 3

-MTH Electiv ve: (A116) MTH 100 or MTH 116 or
+MTH Elective: (A116) MTH 100 or MTH 116 or

 higher level math course 3

 Humanities and Fine Arts Elective: (AHUM) 3

 (art, humanities, religion, theatre, music,

 philosophy, foreign language, literature)

 CIS 146 Microcomputer Applications 3

 ACT 145 Basic Accounting Procedures or 3

 BUS 241 Principles of Accounting I